mvanbraeckel/AIMS_2500A4/readme.txt

 Use the makefile to compile and view the executable file names to actually run the programs

+NOTE: I have added some extra .bin and text files to help run the system

 # aim.c
     Contains all the functions required for the system